the perfect day to get started.

 Gum Disease creates pockets between teeth and gums

 More than 75% of Americans suffer from some form of gum disease - also called periodontal disease - and many don’t even know it.
 The symptoms include bleeding, bad breath and sore, swollen gums.
 Gum disease creates gaps between the teeth and gums, and the infected gum starts to separate from the tooth.
 These gaps, known as pockets, can become deeper over time, trapping food and creating an environment for bacteria to grow.
-The deeper they are, the more your risk of permanent tooth damage.
+The deeper they are, the more your risk of permanent tooth loss.

 If left untreated, it can severely harm the gums and bones supporting your teeth, and eventually lead to tooth loss.
 Aspen Dental dentists take gum disease very seriously, and the team will do everything possible to provide you with the care you need.
 By examining your entire mouth, not just a specific problem, the dentist can determine whether you have conditions such as gum disease, and then get you started on the right treatment in the office and in your home.
 It’s all part of helping you find and keep your smile.